Privacy Policy

 - Your farm profile (country, region, farm type, holding size)

-- Farm Notebook facts (if feature is enabled)
+- Farm Notebook facts and a short prose summary of your Farm Notebook documents (if Farm Notebook is enabled)

 - Current date (for seasonal advice)